andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-1.md

       value: /images/riverwalk-dusk-2.jpg
       relativeUrl: true
 template: post
-excerpt: 'before you begin a long-term project, you first need to know how it might end.'
+excerpt: 'Before you begin a long-term project, you first need to know how it might end.'
 ---
 ### Show Notes